getsentry/rfcs/text/0092-replay-issue-creation.md

 ### Option 1: SDK

-We create a set of detectors on the SDK.
-When a detector is activated we submit a new issue event.
-The issue creation process would be generic and would not involve any Replay-specific services to process.
+When the SDK encounters a "replay issue" it will make an HTTP request to a generic interface which will handle the issue creation process.

 **Pros:**